Last Updated on

 Los Angeles’s Mindfulness Awareness Research Center

-The University of California at Los Angeles’s Mindfulness Awareness Research Center (MARC) offers several guided meditations for free, including a short body scan meditation (three minutes long) and a longer (thirteen minutes long) body scan meditation for sleep.
+The University of California at Los Angeles’s Mindfulness Awareness Research Center (MARC) offers several guided meditations for free, including a short body scan meditation (three minutes) and a longer (thirteen minutes) body scan meditation for sleep.
 The MARC also offers a few guided meditations in Spanish, although none of the Spanish-language meditations involve the body scan.

 San Diego Health Department’s Center for Mindfulness